zachleolewis/SoupsValorantReplayTool/README.md

 # Soup's Valorant Replay Tool

 A tool for viewing any replay of the same game mode in your client.
+# WARNING!
+This tool has not been aproved by Riot Games and could lead to your account being banned for using it.
+Most likely this is not the case since its a simple swap of files but just be warned!

 ## For Users